Skip to main content

 (137) Dear Netflix Naija, there are films and filmmakers in northern Nigeria

-Muhsin Ibrahim
+By Muhsin Ibrahim

 muhsin2008@gmail.com

 Nigeria’s diversity cuts across many things, chiefly cultures, ethnicities, religions and regions.
 Although several commentators consider the northern part more Islamic and the southern one more Christian, Muslims and Christians, followers of traditional belief systems and non-religious folks may be seen everywhere.
-Due to these complexities, the country is a house to two significant film industries – Kannywood and Nollywood – with many smaller ones operating under these brands.
+Due to these complexities, the country is home to two significant film industries – Kannywood and Nollywood – with many smaller ones operating under these brands.

 Kannywood, the name given to the “local” Hausa film industry with Kano State as its epicentre, is a distinct and autonomous film industry in northern Nigeria.
-Nollywood has its root in the South, has mainly Christianity and Western-influenced motifs as themes and produces films primarily in English or other southern Nigerian languages.
+Nollywood has its roots in the South, has mainly Christianity and Western-influenced motifs as themes and produces films primarily in English or other southern Nigerian languages.
 For Kannywood, however, Islam is arguably the trademark, and the East remains their vital source of influence and inspiration.
 Nonetheless, many people and institutions, including Netflix, see Nollywood as “the default” Nigerian film industry.

 Lumping Kannywood and Nollywood or seeing the former as merely a Hausa branch of the latter is problematic.
 Hence, a prominent Kannywood scholar, Carmen McCain, points out that “In most scholarly discussions of Nollywood, Hausa films are footnoted as an ‘other’ to Nollywood.”
 The implication of this is enormous.
 It, among other things, leads audiences and potential investors like Netflix into failing to see and understand Kannywood films in their peculiar socio-cultural and religious contexts.
 But, yes, Kannywood operates differently from and is independent of Nollywood.

 Subsequently, the editor of Tauraruwa magazine, Sunusi Shehu, coined the name ‘Kanywood’ [with a single “n” before several authors later on added the second “n”, the version that is more recognised globally today].
 It appeared in the magazine’s August 1999 issue.
-While “Nollywood” appeared for the first time in a New York Times article titled “Step aside, Los Angeles and Bombay, for Nollywood” by Norimitsu Onishi in September 2002.
+“Nollywood” appeared for the first time in a New York Times article titled “Step aside, Los Angeles and Bombay, for Nollywood” by Norimitsu Onishi in September 2002.
 The Nigerian newspaper, The Guardian, republished the article a few days later.
 The rest, they say, is history.

 Delineating the glaring yet ignored differences between Kannywood and Nollywood is only part of the aim here.
 The primary objective is to remind Netflix Naija that for “Africans [to] take charge of African stories”, the message its parent Netflix emphasised when launching the local franchise, all Africans – and, of course, all Nigerians – deserve to be carried along.